bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 Go uses "goroutines" and channels, concurrent functions that allow the rest of the program to compute while they run, making for efficient dependency management.

 Goroutines are great as they continue if you have a network timeout or even an entire database failure, so you can work around any problems that come up.
-Go’s automatic garbage collection mimics Python and makes for a more convenient coding experience.
+Go's automatic garbage collection mimics Python and makes for a more convenient coding experience.

-Go modules is Golang’s simple package manager publishable using a small set of commands.
-Go’s `gofmt` tool is helpful for automatically formatting and indenting code, with other tools like Go run, Go get and Godoc also convenient.
-It’s very versatile, and easy to replace your scripting languages with Golang.
+Go modules is Golang's simple package manager publishable using a small set of commands.
+Go's `gofmt` tool is helpful for automatically formatting and indenting code, with other tools like Go run, Go get and Godoc also convenient.
+It's very versatile, and easy to replace your scripting languages with Golang.

 ### Go is highly paid and in high demand

-Now over 10 years since Go’s original open-source release, Go is the second highest-paid language with [median earnings of $140,000 in the USA](https://insights.stackoverflow.com/survey/2020#technology-what-languages-are-associated-with-the-highest-salaries-worldwide-united-states), is one of the most loved languages by programmers, and Go devs are in higher demand than ever before.
+Now over 10 years since Go's original open-source release, Go is the second highest-paid language with [median earnings of $140,000 in the USA](https://insights.stackoverflow.com/survey/2020#technology-what-languages-are-associated-with-the-highest-salaries-worldwide-united-states), is one of the most loved languages by programmers, and Go devs are in higher demand than ever before.

-It’s never been a better time to learn Go, and here’s why:
+It's never been a better time to learn Go, and here's why:

 {{< cta1 >}}